juliuspr/juliuspranevicius.com/content/study-horn-in-norway/_index.md

 Are you a talented horn player looking for a stimulating environment?
 The Norwegian Academy of Music is a great place to take your performance skills to the next level.

 Our Horn Studio offers excellent opportunities to reach your goals as a horn player.
-Lots of performing opportunities, up-to-date pedagogies, international guests, teacher and student collaboration.
-These are just some of the highlights, in addition to the excellent facilities that the Music Academy offers.
+You'll get lots of performing opportunities, up-to-date pedagogic approach, international guests, teacher and student collaboration.
+These are just some of the highlights, in addition to the excellent facilities and a rich catalogue of elective courses.

 You can learn more about [the Brass Department](https://nmh.no/en/departments/brass) and [Admissions](https://nmh.no/en/apply).
 We offer studies at the Bachelor and Master level.